By Janice Hardy, @Janice_Hardy

-There's an awesome event at the end of my novel-in-progress.
-It's so awesome the entire magic system developed from it, and a huge chunk of the book leads up to it.
+I once had to cut a major (and awesome) event from the end of a novel I was writing.
+This event was so important to me, the entire magic system developed from it, and a huge chunk of the book lead up to it.
 But after several months of struggling during revisions, I realized I had a problem.

 That awesome event wasn't working with the novel I had written.